yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy-1.md

 )
 ```

+> ℹ️ Initialization Callback
+>
+> In iOS SDK version `2.2.0` and later, the `callback` parameter for `Yuno.initialize(...)` does not return a success flag.
+It is simply a notification that initialization has completed, regardless of success or failure.

 You should call `Yuno.initialize(...)` as early as possible in your app's lifecycle, depending on your app architecture:

 * **If your app uses`AppDelegate` only**: call it inside `application(_:didFinishLaunchingWithOptions:)`